 My Take

 For this blog, I use a mix of tools depending on the task.
 Research and complex analysis?
-Newer models shine.
+Newer models like Claude Opus shine.
 Quick content optimization?
-Older models often do better.
+Older models like GPT-4o and Claude 3.5 Sonnet often do better.
+Specialized SEO like App Store keywords?
+Still requires human research with tools like AppTweak or Sensor Tower.

 The era of just asking ChatGPT for everything and expecting perfect results is over.
 That’s not a bad thing.
 It just means we need to be a bit more intentional about how we use these tools.